Coresight-Group/vigil-ai/README.md

 **Step 6B: Projection & Layer Normalization**

-Final projection and normalization for stability.
+The vector passes through a linear projection layer and layer normalization.
+This stabilizes the values and prepares them for the final normalization step.

 ```python
 # Project to final space